Menu Robert Taylor

 March 2022, many hits from New Zealand.
 To be fair there doesn't seem to be much on the NZ government website about Rob Taylor.

-William R, the successor to John III, supplemented this payment of £200 with a further £100 and a house.
+William R, the successor to John III, supplemented the money from Queen Annes Bounty of £200 with a further £100 and a house valued at £6 per annum.

 Links